sculptures • permaculture • primitive technology • kayaking • links • index • about

 Bivy bags

-Though not the most enjoyable shelter to wait out a rain storm in, a bivy bag can be the consummate shelter for the minimalist.
-A bare bones version can weigh as little as 6 ounces and take up no more space than half a Subway sandwich.
-They can also add several degrees warmth to your sleeping bag, protect you from biting bugs and if a good design, can keep you dry in surprisingly nasty conditions.
+Though not the most enjoyable shelter to wait out a rain storm in, bivy bags can be effective shelters that require a fraction of space a tent takes up.
+This opens up a great deal more camping spots.
+A bare bones version that can keep you dry and protect you from biting bugs can weigh as little as 10 ounces and take up no more space than a Subway sandwich.
+Bivy bags can also minimize, or even eliminate cold drafts, and add several degrees warmth to your sleeping bag (10° extra is often stated but that is a wild stretch in practically every circumstance).

 All this is great, unless you are claustrophobic.
-Many bivies are like oversized mummy sleeping bags and when battened down for a storm, offer little wiggle or breathing room.
+Most bivies are little more than oversized mummy sleeping bags and when battened down for a storm, offer little wiggle or breathing room.
 And unless you are a contortionist, dressing inside one is out of the question.

 Here's my homemade sil-nylon/Gore-Tex bivy/tent.
 Bug proof; breathable; ample head room/ventilation; adjustable for protection in any weather condition; seam sealed; big enough vestibule to cook under if raining; set up using trees, sticks, bushes, breakdown paddle or packframe; 18 oz total wt; $70 in materials.
 With some of the newer materials available today, the weight of this design could easily be under 1 pound.
 If patient, building something like this is not terribly difficult.
 Prototype by making 3"=1' versions from old sheets.
 When happy w/ the design, draw scaled plans & build it!!